Lost-Outpost/outlander/README.md

 # Introduction

-The Path is a lightweight Enderal modlist meant to enhance visuals, provide quality of life improvements and introduce some small content additions while keeping the game close to the game's original vision.
+The Path is a lightweight Enderal modlist meant to enhance visuals, provide quality of life improvements and introduce some small content additions while keeping close to the game's original vision.

 ### Minimum Specs
 Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
 You may need to use performance ini files (included) with systems this low but it should run fine and still look great!